HQSquantumsimulations/struqture/documentation/src/physical_types/spins.md

 use struqture::prelude::*;
 use struqture::spins::{DecoherenceProduct, SpinLindbladNoiseSystem};

-let mut system = SpinLindbladNoiseSystem::new(Some(3));
+// Constructing the system and product to be added to it let mut system = SpinLindbladNoiseSystem::new(Some(3));
 let dp = DecoherenceProduct::new().x(0).z(2);

+// Adding in the 0X2Z term
 system.add_operator_product((dp.clone(), dp.clone()), 1.0.into()).unwrap();

+// Checking our system
 assert_eq!(system.get(&(dp.clone(), dp)), &CalculatorComplex::new(1.0, 0.0));
 println!("{}", system);
 ```